annakrystalli/planktonr/README.md

 # planktonr

-The goal of planktonr is to ...
+The goal of planktonr is to support counting plankton on a base plate.
+Analysts often don’t want to count everything, as that will take ages.
+Rather, they aim to count as few things as possible without exceeding an acceptable amount of error. `planktonr` helps researchers determine such sample sizes.

 ## Installation